qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 | 19 | 0.0006565408 |
 | 20 | 0.0020301102|

 MOI distributions at the population level obtained from the two approaches differ slightly.
-But the difference is non-significant with the example datasets from northern Ghana as determined by the Kolmogorov-Smirnov Test.
+But the difference is non-significant with the example datasets sampled from Bongo District in northern Ghana as determined by the Kolmogorov-Smirnov Test.
 Users can run both and compare MOI distributions at the population level to inspect the difference between the two.

 #### Large Dataset
 You may embed the command line to a bash script and run it on a computational cluster.
 That way you can request a number of nodes and memory per node for enough computational power.